Will-Woodman/BridgingInTreeSpace/README.md

 ``` </pre>

+### Marginal likelihood for fixed dispersion - Chib

+### Marginal likelihood for fixed dispersion - Tunnel

+### Marginal likelihood for fixed dispersion - Stepping Stone

+### Noisy MCMC for topology inference

-To run the noisy MCMC algorithm for inferring the species tree when gene trees are modelled as draws from a Brownian motion kernel (approxiimated by a random walk kernel, run a .sh script of the following form:
+To run the noisy MCMC algorithm for inferring the species tree when gene trees are modelled as draws from a Brownian motion kernel (approximated by a random walk kernel), run a .sh script of the following form: